rust-lang/unsafe-code-guidelines/reference/src/layout/pointers.md

 ### Notes

-The layouts of `&T`, `&mut T`, `*const T` and `*mut T` are the same.
+The size, alignment, and call ABI of `&T`, `&mut T`, `*const T` and `*mut T` are the same.

-If `T` is sized, references and pointers to `T` have a size and alignment of one word and have therefore the same layout as C pointers.
+If `T` is sized, the size, alignment, and call ABI of references and pointers to `T` is the same as that of C pointers.

-> **warning**: while the layout of references and pointers is compatible with
+> **warning**: while the size, alignment, and call ABI of references and
-> the layout of C pointers, references come with a _validity_ invariant that
+> pointers is compatible with the layout of C pointers, references come with a
-> does not allow them to be used when they could be `NULL`, unaligned, dangling,
+> _validity_ invariant that does not allow them to be used when they could be
-> or, in the case of `&mut T`, aliasing.
+> `NULL`, unaligned, dangling, or, in the case of `&mut T`, aliasing.
+Since the
+> niches of references and pointers are not the same, these types are not
+> layout-compatible with each other.

 We do not make any guarantees about the layout of multi-trait objects `&(dyn Trait1 + Trait2)` or references to other dynamically sized types,